February 25, 2019 | In The Neighbourhood | No Comments

 THE HIGH STREET & BOUTIQUES

-St John’s Wood High Street is home to an eclectic assortment of independent retailers, organic food shops, high profile apparel and beauty boutiques, as well as the usual mainstream staples like Boots and NK Space.
+St John’s Wood High Street is home to an eclectic assortment of independent retailers, organic food shops, high profile apparel and beauty boutiques, as well as the usual mainstream staples like Boots and Space NK.

 - Groceries: Panzer’s, Gail’s, Kent & Sons Butchers, Leonidas, Spirited Wines, Tesco Metro, Raoul’s Deli, Sheepdrove Organic Farm, Cook, Clifton Greens